2023 CONIFA European Football Cup

-The 2023 CONIFA European Football Cup will be the fourth edition of this tournament, an international football tournament for states, minorities, stateless peoples and regions unaffiliated with FIFA with an affiliation to Europe, organised by CONIFA.
-Northern Cyprus were originally announced as hosts, but withdrew to support humanitarian efforts in Turkey.
+The 2023 CONIFA European Football Cup was planned to be the fourth edition of this tournament, an international football tournament for states, minorities, stateless peoples and regions unaffiliated with FIFA with an affiliation to Europe, organised by CONIFA.
+Northern Cyprus were originally announced as hosts, but withdrew to support humanitarian efforts in Turkey; the tournament was then subsequently cancelled.

 Hosts

 Originally Northern Cyprus was announced as the host on 9 November 2022.
 However, on 16 February 2023, following the 2023 Turkey–Syria earthquake the decision was made to relocate the tournament to enable Northern Cyprus to focus on supporting humanitarian efforts in Turkey.
 No replacement host was announced at the time.

 Participants

 Draw

 A total of twelve teams were scheduled to participate, with their seedings below.